Private, In-Home Tutoring in Merrimack, New Hampshire

-SchoolTutoring Academy’s tutoring programs for Merrimack students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Merrimack, New Hampshire students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Merrimack School District follows the Common Core State Standards adopted in the state of New Hampshire, with a specific focus in Language Arts and Mathematics.
 Emphasis has been placed on the ranging skills of communication and problem-solving, and the instructional process centers on the comprehensive development of these abilities.